vikingJason/5eVaultMain/content/2. DM Tools/Tables/lords-of-the-nine-layers-and-rulers-of-the-nine-hells-mtf.md

 obsidianUIMode: preview
 cssclasses: json5e-note
 tags:
   - compendium/src/5e/mtf
+aliases:
-aliases: ["Lords of the Nine; Layers and Rulers of the Nine Hells"]
+  - Lords of the Nine; Layers and Rulers of the Nine Hells
 ---
 # Lords of the Nine; Layers and Rulers of the Nine Hells
 *Source: Mordenkainen's Tome of Foes p.
 9*